Was this article helpful?

 The above command will publish the entries (of the specified content types) from the source to the publishing environment.

 This is one of the most common scenarios in content management.
 Often, we keep adding a new field in a content type as and when required.
 And there could be multiple entries in your content types.
-Publishing all such entries manually can be time-consuming, but with this script, you can automate this task.
+Manually publishing all such entries can be time-consuming, but you can automate the task with this script.

 To publish such entries of content types in bulk, follow the steps given below: